Yoomee/docs/gitlab/index.md

 ### Setup

-Your colleagues should have created you an account.
+Your colleagues should have created you an administrator account.
 If you forgot the password then grab a new password [here](https://gitlab.yoomee.com/users/confirmation/new).
 When you are signed in, you will need to add your SSH keys in order to use Gitlab.

 ### Add your SSH keys